pawh-lab/pregnancy247/README.md

 This package will be upgraded to version `1.0.0` when `process_data`, `check_dir`, and `loc` take a parameter called `dirs`, which should be a character vector containing the sub-directories within the main project directory that store the data.
+Additionally, when the package contains more functional examples and vingettes.

 ## Installation